TruptiRadadiya/sql-challenge/README.md

 ### Running the Queries

-- Execute the SQL queries provided in the queries.sql file to perform the data analysis tasks.
+- Execute the SQL queries provided in the 'queries.sql' file to perform the data analysis tasks.

 ### File Structure